yaacov/tree-search-language/README.md

 ## Syntax examples

 #### Operator precedence

+This TSL phrase:
 ``` sql
 name like '%joe%' and (city = 'paris' or city = 'milan')
 ```

+Will be parsed into this TSL tree:
 ![TSL](/img/example_a.png?raw=true "example tree")

 #### Operators with multiple arguments

+This TSL phrase:
 ``` sql
 name in ('joe', 'jane') and grade not between 0 and 50
 ```

+Will be parsed into this TSL tree:
 ![TSL](/img/example_b.png?raw=true "example tree")

 #### Math operators

+This TSL phrase:
 ``` sql
 memory.total - memory.cache > 2000 and cpu.usage > 50
 ```

+Will be parsed into this TSL tree:
 ![TSL](/img/example_c.png?raw=true "example tree")

 #### More math operators

+This TSL phrase:
 ``` sql
 (net.rx + net.tx) / 1000 > 3 or net.rx / 1000 > 6
 ```

+Will be parsed into this TSL tree:
 ![TSL](/img/example_d.png?raw=true "example tree")